 How many earthquakes have we had in the area?

-The University of Utah Seismograph Stations (UUSS) has located 658 earthquakes that occurred in the Magna, Utah, area from March 18 through March 30, 11 am MDT (Figure 1).
+The University of Utah Seismograph Stations (UUSS) has located 2,320 earthquakes that occurred in the Magna, Utah, area from March 18 through June 24, 11 am MDT (Figure 1).
 The largest of these earthquakes was the magnitude (M) 5.7 mainshock that occurred at 7:09 am MDT on Wednesday, March 18.
-The remaining 657 earthquakes are aftershocks.
+The remaining 2,319 earthquakes are aftershocks.
 The largest aftershocks were two M 4.6 events that occurred at 8:02 am and 1:12 pm on Wednesday, March 18.
-There have been 33 aftershocks of M 3 and larger.
-Many (hundreds and perhaps thousands) smaller earthquakes have yet to be located and will be posted in the coming days.
-We also continue to locate new earthquakes as they occur.
+A M 4.2 aftershocks occurred on April 14 and 17th which were widely felt along the Wastach Front.
+There have been 40 aftershocks of M 3 and larger.
+We continue to locate new earthquakes as they occur.